zimuzoeze/zimuzoeze/README.md

-- 👋 Hi, I’m @zimuzoeze
+- 👋 Hi, I’m Zimuzo
-- 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Microsft Azure
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 zimuzoeze/zimuzoeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.